wizardstream/basicUtils/README.md

 # BasicUtils

 A collection of basic utility functions that can be used for various tasks.
-The `basicUtils` script provides several commands to make daily operations easier.
+The `basicUtils.py` script provides several commands to make daily operations easier.

 ## Features